-Our adventure includes a visit to an authorized handicrafts shop, an express stop at Valladolid and buffet lunch.
+Our adventure includes an express stop at Valladolid Yucatan and buffet lunch.
 Don't forget to try cochinita pibil tacos at lunch time!
 Cochinita is a slow-roasted pork dish of Mayan origin you'll just love.

 So come with us to explore Chichen Itza Mexico, an indisputable cultural referent for Mexicans, an identity symbol, and a true wonder of our pre-Columbian past!

-- Round trip transportation in a deluxe bus with air conditioning and Bathroom.
+- Round trip transportation in a deluxe bus with air conditioning and a restroom

 - Bilingual tour guide